 - Double-click the setup program to open the installer.

-- Drag the ShareMouse application icon from left to right into the application folder:
+- Drag the ShareMouse icon from left to right into the application folder:

-- Repeat the installation on all desired computers.
+- Repeat the installation on all other computers.

 Important macOS system settings

 MacOS does not allow 3rd party apps to access system functions without manual approval for security reasons.
 This is a very good thing as you become aware which system functions an app is accessing on your Mac.

 ShareMouse works on a system-level and must be granted access to a selection of system functions:

 - Click the "Privacy" tab, unlock the padlock in the lower left.
 On the left, click section "Accessibility" and add ShareMouse to the list of programs (Video tutorial):